|

 Our Recommendations

-Beginning Investors: Robinhood was built for beginner investors.
+Beginning Investors: Robinhood is designed for new investors.

-Small Investors: We pick Robinhood because it has the smaller investment minimum for fractional-share trades ($1 versus $10).
+Small Investors: Robinhood has the lower $1 minimum for fractional shares (eToro’s is $10).

 Charles Schwab does.